Last updated on October 23rd, 2024

 Give yourself permission to feel whatever you may be feeling– whether that’s anger, hurt, sadness, or even a mixture of all three– as this will help you process your emotions in a healthy way.

-Having people to talk to who understand what you’re going through and empathize with your situation is hugely beneficial in providing emotional support and helping to maintain mental well-being.
+Having people to talk to who understand what you’re going through and empathize with your situation is hugely beneficial to maintain mental well-being.

 The key to protecting your child from toxic grandparents is having a good support system in place.